Robust Sublinear Convergence Rates for Iterative Bregman Projections: Proofs for primal and dual iterate bounds

-In many cases, one directly has access to a primal bound $\Xmax$ (for instance, in classical OT, $\Xmax=1$).
+\paragraph{Bounding Primal Iterates from Dual Iterates.} In many cases, one directly has access to a primal bound $\Xmax$ (for instance, in classical OT, $\Xmax=1$).
 If this is not the case, the following proposition shows that it is always possible to derive a bound $\Xmax$ from $\Umax$, with the issue being that it blows as $\Xmax \sim \|b\|_1 \Umax/\gamma$ when $\gamma\to 0$.
 The main workload is thus to bound the dual potential in the block quotient semi-norm, which needs to be done on a case-by-case basis and exploit the structure of the split $(A_1,A_2)$.

-\begin{proposition}[Primal bound from a dual bound] Let $(u^{(k)})_{k\ge0}$ be the dual iterates of the block ascent \eqref{eq:D1}--\eqref{eq:D2} and let $x^{(k)}\coloneqq x(u^{(k)})$ be the corresponding primal iterates.
-Assume that the cost is lower bounded in the sense that